 The owner and the manager of Southern Nights were murdered and their bodies were discovered in the club's rest room.
 Joseph Cammarano (20 years old) was found guilty of two counts of first degree murder.
 Dennis Potenzo, who was also convicted, was believed to be the trigger man.
 They were both sentenced to life in prison.

-Loving Comitted Network (LCN) was established in June of 1984 by a committee of women who were unhappy that Gay Pride Week plans did not include enough events of interest for women.
+Loving Committed Network (LCN) was established in June of 1984 by a committee of women who were unhappy that Gay Pride Week plans did not include enough events of interest for women.
+Founders of LCN included Le June Perrin, Carolyn Dorton, Sherri Goyette, and Donna Coleman.
+It's first gathering and subsequent annual August events were held at the home of Donna Coleman on Lake Barton.
+Each year LCN members advertised their annual meeting by placing leaflets on cars parked at Southern Nights.
 Men were not permitted at most LCN events.
-This issue was fuel for political controversy and animosity between LCN and Gay Communitity Services (GCS) and the Center which was run mostly by gay men.
+This issue was fuel for political controversy and animosity between LCN and Gay Community Services (GCS) and the Center which was run mostly by gay men.

 Sue Hannah and her business partner, Angie Spruel, opened Faces (originally named Face to Face) in 1985 as a comfortable meeting place for conservative girls.
 Angie died just 6 months later.
 Sue was once the roommate of Parliament House owner Mike Hodge in 1968.